 This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 For more information, see my disclosures here.

 Start with a plan – map out your business

+When you are working on increasing business productivity, then you are trying to be both more effective and efficient.
 In order to work effectively and efficiently, you must have a crystal clear picture of what you’re doing.
-Start by mapping out your entire business.
-Once you have it all laid out in front of you, it will be easier to see what you should be working on next.
+The first step is to map out your entire business.
+Once it’s all laid out in front of you, it will be easier to see what you should be working on next.

 How to map out your business

 Start with your website and make a list of everything related to it.
 This could include:

 Also include any other assets you have in your business.
 The level of detail you go into is up to you.

 Plain old pen and paper is a great way to do this.
 Spread out at the kitchen table or on the living room floor with a notebook or kid’s sketchbook and draw out everything you have working for you in your business right now.

 Once you have everything mapped out, walk away and let it sit.
 Come back the next day and look at your map with fresh eyes.
 What’s the next logical big thing you need to work on?
 What will make the biggest difference in your business?

 Make your plan effective with daily to-do lists